robertdebock/katacoda-scenarios/fun-with-docker/step5.md

 Dockerfile is the default name of a dockerfile, when building this image, you can refer to ".".
 (The directory where the Dockerfile can be found.

 # Task

+* Build the Dockerfile found in the current directory.
-Build the Dockerfile, tag it with "myimage"
+* Tag it with "myimage"

 # Hint
 `docker build --help`